-ID Direction of change anticipated in absolute Scope 1+2 emissions at target completion? % change anticipated in absolute Scope 1+2 emissions Direction of change anticipated in absolute Scope 3 emissions at target completion? % change anticipated in absolute Scope 3 emissions Comment Int1 Increase 20 No change 0 Although Incitec Pivot's intensity (emissions per tonne of production) is decreasing in line with targets, our absolute Scope 1 emissions are expected to increase slightly due to increased production.
-There is no specific target for Scope 3 emissions.
-There is no specific target for Scope 3 emissions.
+ID Direction of change anticipated in absolute Scope 1+2 emissions at target completion? % change anticipated in absolute Scope 1+2 emissions Direction of change anticipated in absolute Scope 3 emissions at target completion? % change anticipated in absolute Scope 3 emissions Comment Int1 Increase 20 No change 0 Although Incitec Pivot's Australian intensity (emissions per tonne of production) decreased by 7% in line with our 2012 to 2015 targets, our total global absolute